- The Washington Times - Wednesday, December 24, 2025

 The Chinese military is continuing a massive, decades-long arms buildup, including a shift in nuclear force doctrine that increases the danger of a direct attack on the U.S., according to the Pentagon’s annual China military power report.

-The Trump administration’s relations with China are “stronger” than in many years, the report stated in an introduction, and noted that the U.S. does not seek to “strangle, dominate, or humiliate China.”
+The Trump administration’s relations with China are “stronger” than they have been in many years, the report stated in an introduction.
+It noted that the U.S. does not seek to “strangle, dominate, or humiliate China.”

-Tuesday’s report, covering mainly 2024, provides new details of the large-scale buildup of nuclear missiles and warheads by the PLA.
+The report, primarily covering 2024, provides new details on the PLA’s large-scale buildup of nuclear missiles and warheads.

-A key disclosure by the Pentagon in the 100-page report is the development of launch-on-warning nuclear strike capabilities.
+A key disclosure in the Pentagon’s 100-page report is the development of launch-on-warning nuclear strike capabilities.

-The new capability will allow nuclear missiles to be launched when there is warning of an enemy attack.
+The new capability will allow nuclear missiles to be launched upon warning of an enemy attack.

 China’s space-based missile early warning systems also advanced in 2024.
-The systems can provide detection of an ICBM within 90 seconds of launch and alert a command center in three to four minutes.
+The systems can detect an ICBM within 90 seconds of launch and alert a command center in three to four minutes.

-Another new capability was disclosed by China in December 2024 when the PLA fired several ICBMs in rapid succession “indicating the ability to rapidly launch multiple silo-based ICBMs, as required for an EWCS operation.”
+China disclosed another new capability in December 2024 when the PLA fired several ICBMs in rapid succession, “indicating the ability to rapidly launch multiple silo-based ICBMs, as required for an EWCS operation.”

-Also, the PLA is believed to have loaded more than 100 solid-propellant intercontinental ballistic missiles into silos at its three silo fields.
-The DF-31 ICBMs are intended to support counter strike operations, the report said.
+The PLA is thought to have loaded more than 100 solid-propellant intercontinental ballistic missiles into silos at its three silo fields.
+The DF-31 ICBMs are intended to support counterstrike operations, the report said.

 For the first time, the Pentagon report identified the location and configuration of the three large missile silo fields at Yulin, Yumen and Hami, where a total of 320 ICBMs will be deployed.

-The Pentagon assesses that the PLA is building nuclear warheads with yields below 10 kilotons, or the equivalent to 10,000 tons of TNT.
+The Pentagon assesses that the PLA is building nuclear warheads with yields less than 10 kilotons, or the equivalent of 10,000 tons of TNT.

 “Such weapons address long-held PLA desires to be able to conduct limited nuclear counterstrikes against military targets and control nuclear escalation,” the report said.
 “Of China’s currently fielded systems, the DF-26 IRBM and the H-6N’s ALBM are both highly precise theater weapons that would be well suited for delivering a low-yield nuclear weapon.”

-Nuclear warhead expansion continued last year with the number of warheads remaining in the “low 600s” with a slower rate of expansion than previous years, but a buildup aimed at deploying over 1,000 warheads by 2030, the report said.
+Nuclear warhead expansion continued last year, with the number of warheads remaining in the “low 600s.”
+Although the rate of expansion was slower than in previous years, a buildup aimed at deploying more than 1,000 warheads by 2030 was underway, the report said.

 The nuclear threat from China increased while Beijing continued to refuse to engage in arms control talks with the U.S., the report said.